mattermost/mattermost-handbook/operations/people/performance-reviews-50/README.md

 ## **What is the process?**

 We are incorporating a 90d New Hire Feedback Survey that will greatly mimic this process.
 If you have recently joined, your manager may prefer to wait for the full 90 days for your review.
-Otherwise, your review you will take part in a Formal or Informal review process.
+Otherwise, you will take part in a Formal or Informal review process.

 * [Informal Review Process](https://handbook.mattermost.com/operations/people/performance-reviews-50/informal-review-process)
   * Criteria: Staff members at Mattermost between 90 days and 6 months